paopre/Spontini/README.md

-# SPONTINI (FKA *"LilyJSSVG"*)
+# SPONTINI

-Spontini (FKA "LilyJSSVG") is a text-combined-with-graphic music editor that strongly speeds up the creation and fine graphic tuning of complex scores edited with **[Lilypond](https://lilypond.org/)** through two main features:
+Spontini is a text-combined-with-graphic music editor that strongly speeds up the creation and fine graphic tuning of complex scores edited with **[Lilypond](https://lilypond.org/)** through two main features:

   * It allows the positioning of musical objects (articulations, texts, pedals, curves, brackets etc.) with the mouse, both for "avoid-collisions" properties (X/Y-offset, staff-padding, outside-staff-padding, padding) and for extra-offset property.
 Once the positioning is graphically done, the text editor reports the corresponding changes on the input file: these changes are written in standard Lilypond code and do not require any additional software to be compiled.